-Carrying your extra gear in a trailer hitch cargo carrier attaches to the tow hitch of your vehicle also makes it easier to access.
+Carrying your extra gear in a cargo carrier attaches to the tow hitch of your vehicle also makes it easier to access.
 You won’t have to get a small step ladder or climb on your wheels to access rooftop storage.

 You also won’t have to compromise your rig’s fuel economy by towing a small trailer to fit the rest of your belongings.